 The DI’s spirits lifted at a successful outcome (more or less) to his meeting with Sidney who had finally stopped telegraphing clumsy sympathy for the split with Olivia.
 Any more of those comments about Markham looking ‘peaky’ (cringe), or unsubtle reminders that ‘his door was always open’ (pass the sick bucket), and it wouldn’t just be Noakesy cashing in his chips!

-Despite showing no signs of succumbing to Doyle’s ingenuous charm, she seemed easy-going and friendly, reminiscing affably about her early days as a cub reporter working on Marriages and Deaths.
+Despite showing no signs of succumbing to Doyle’s ingenuous charm, she seemed easy-going and friendly, chatting affably about her early days as a cub reporter working on Marriages and Deaths.

 ‘Cue major hysterics when things go wrong,’ she chuckled.
 ‘I remember there was a huge fuss a couple of years back over some headstone which said: As the years roll onwards, And memories grow dim, We promise that, forever, We shall remember her….
 And there was this other time when Veronica Williams – you know, Bromgrove’s first female councillor of colour who did all that outreach for sex workers – died and some dickhead curate announced at her funeral that the choir would sing the old Negro Spiritual Carry me back to Old Virginity….
 God, the row over that went on for ages.’
 She winked at the two detectives.
 ‘Mind you, we got the biggest postbag ever.’